Call of Duty: Advanced Warfare: Sales

-Activision claimed that Call of Duty: Advanced Warfare generates more revenue than any other media launch in 2014.
+Activision claimed that Call of Duty: Advanced Warfare generated more revenue than any other media launch in 2014.
 It was reported in November 2014 that US retail sales of Advanced Warfare were 27% down on 2013's Call of Duty: Ghosts.
 Despite the decline, Advanced Warfare was still the top-selling game at US retail for 2014.

 The PlayStation 3 version sold 79,586 copies within its first week on sale in Japan, making it the bestselling game of the week in the country.
 In the same week, the PlayStation 4 version sold 64,060 copies, and the Xbox One version sold 3,370 copies.